 However the campaign was not merely limited to a virtual stylist.
 Suits are an expensive purchase, that for many require some consideration.
 Using customers’ self-reported preferences, Men’s Wearhouse emailed its customers their unique product selections, with a personalized subject line and preheader, nearest store to their location and individualized styling tips.
 This is a great story of re-engaging lost customers, audience building and converting.

-We’re excited to announce the launch of Selligent Experiences available to all Selligent customers, which give brands of any size the value exchange mechanics to encourage consumers to willingly share their zero-party data.
-Learn how Selligent Experiences can help your business start building more meaningful connections with your customers.
+We’re excited to announce the launch of Marigold Grow available to all Selligent customers, which give brands of any size the value exchange mechanics to encourage consumers to willingly share their zero-party data.
+Learn how Marigold Grow can help your business start building more meaningful connections with your customers.

 Check out these other blogs in the series: